 groups so as to get the best effect.
-In dec
+In order to make the

 BACKGROUNDS.

 In making single portraits or groups, care should be taken to have a suitable background against which the figures will show in relief; a light background is better than a dark one, and often a single figure or two will show up well against a lace curtain.
 For larger groups a medium light wall will be suitable.